alecjacobson/geometry-processing-parameterization/README.md

 discretization is "good", then natural boundary conditions will fall out for free (_natural_ indeed!).

-To obtain natural boundary conditions without bias by picking two arbitrary fixed vertices _and_ avoid the trivial solution, we can require that the
+To obtain natural boundary conditions without bias _and_ avoid the trivial solution, we can require that the solution:
-solution:

   1. minimizes the given energy,
-  2. has non-zero norm,
+  2. has non-zero norm, and
   3. is [orthogonal](https://en.wikipedia.org/wiki/Orthogonality) to trivial
   solutions.